shivajiva101/cb-wb01/README.md

 ```

 ▶️ _**Note!**_
-_Booting on the last versions takes a while (~5 minutes).
+_Booting on the lastest versions takes a while (~5 minutes).
 Once booted however, everything works as expected.
 If you care that much about this you can install older versions (v1.0.0 for example) that are much lighter but are not plugin enabled.
 Only Temps, Control, Webcam and Gcode preview._

 #### 8. First setup